Badgerati/Pode/docs/Tutorials/Middleware/Types/BodyParsing.md

 }
 ```

-This can then be accessed the normal way within a Route from the `.Data` object on the supplied event:
+This can then be accessed the normal way within a Route from the `.Data` property on the accessible `$WebEvent`:

 ```powershell
 Add-PodeRoute -Method Post -Path '/' -ScriptBlock {